-See under "History of Amendments" for an ongoing record of all amendments to the BCA.
+See under the blue tab division "History of Amendments" for an ongoing record of all amendments to the BCA.
 This section sets out when the BCA and the amendments are adopted by the Commonwealth and each of the States and Territories.
 It also sets out a brief summary of the purpose of each amendment to the BCA.